FOR2083/PublicTransportNetworks/Grid_5x5/Input/Visum/ReadMe.md

 # VISUM Format
 The input contains the following files to describe the network supply:
--	Demand.mtx
+-	Demand.mtx: text file with demand data
--	Infrastructure.net
+-	Infrastructure.net: text file with supply data
--	Versionfile.ver
+-	Versionfile.ver: binary demand and supply data in VISUM Format

 An additional explanation of the files is given below for each input file.